Astrolabe: Ancient era

 Severus' treatise was translated by (Smith Margoliouth 1932).)

 Sebokht refers to the astrolabe as being made of brass in the introduction of his treatise, indicating that metal astrolabes were known in the Christian East well before they were developed in the Islamic world or in the Latin West.

 Medieval era

 Astrolabes were further developed in the medieval Islamic world, where Muslim astronomers introduced angular scales to the design, adding circles indicating azimuths on the horizon.
-It was widely used throughout the Muslim world, chiefly as an aid to navigation and as a way of finding the Qibla, the direction of Mecca.
+It was widely used throughout the Muslim world.
 Eighth-century mathematician Muhammad al-Fazari is the first person credited with building the astrolabe in the Islamic world.
+The earliest Arabic treatise on astrolabes was composed sometime around 815 CE.